rafaelallan/the-olive-tree/README.md

 ## Acknowledgements

 The [Code Institute](https://codeinstitute.net/) has provided me all the content to have this project to happen.
 I appreciate all the help from my mentor `narender_mentor`, he shared several ideas for this project.
-I also want to thanks `Cesar.Garcia_5P` who we had a few video calls to discuss about the progress of the project.
+I also want to thanks `Cesar.Garcia_5P` who we had a few video calls to discuss about the progress of the project and motivated me even when I was working on the project sick.